Hobbies & groups A-Z

 Footpaths Preservation Group

-Established in 1969, this is an informal Walking Group that meets on The Green on the 1st Sunday of each month.
+Established in 1969, this is an informal Walking Group that meets at The Green on the 1st Sunday of each month.
 The aim of the Group is to walk footpaths in and around the parish, and occasionally further afield.
-Walks start at 2:30pm in summer and 2pm in winter, and are generally 4-6 miles in length and last 2.5 to 3 hours.
-Some walks start at locations outside the village, with travel directions provided and lifts generally available.
+Walks start at 2:15pm throughout the year and are generally 4-6 miles in length, lasting 2½ to 3 hours.
+Some walks start at locations outside the village, with travel directions provided on the day and lifts generally available.
 Check the Diary page or the Parish Council notice board for details of forthcoming walks.
 Pamphlets are also available from Ruddington Library.

 Grub at the Hub

 A Baptist Church initiative to cook lunch for retired people, usually on the second Monday of the month, at The Hub on Musters Road.
 Lunches feature good old-fashioned English food such as bangers n’ mash and steak pie, followed by dessert and coffee.
 A small charge applies to cover costs.
 Please book your lunch well in advance as places are limited.
 Visit the Baptist Church website for upcoming dates and contact details.

 Knitting and chat every Monday from 2pm to 3.45pm at The Old Bakehouse on Church Street.
 A £1 entry fee applies.
 Call 0115 984 6126 for details.